manuGil/lecture-notes/git-lecture-notes.md

 ```

 #### a.
 Revert to Older Versions Using an Identifier.
->  One way to rever changes is using the commit ID.
-Restore the latest version using  the `checkout` command.
+>  One way to revert changes is using the commit ID.
+Restore latest version in the history treee using  the `checkout` command.

 ```shell
 $ git log --oneline # [copy ID of "description input"]